nxproject/node/docs/README_NOSQL.md

 ## The manager

-The Proc.MongoDb.ManageClass is the interface to the mongodb bumble bee.
+The Proc.MongoDb.ManagerClass is the interface to the mongodb bumble bee.
 It is reached by calling:
 ```JavaScript
 var mgr = env.Globals.Get<Proc.MongoDb.ManagerClass>();